-(a) GENERAL.
 When used in these rules and any materials incorporated herein by reference, the following definitions apply unless their application would be inconsistent with the Act.
-Terms not otherwise defined in Section 4(a) of this Chapter will have the meaning given by RCRA.
+Terms not otherwise defined in this Section will have the meaning given by RCRA.

-(i) Air contaminant.
-Odorous material, dust, fumes, mist, smoke, other particulate matter, vapor, gas or any combination of the foregoing, but shall not include steam or water vapor.
+(a) Air contaminant.
+Dust, fumes, mist, smoke, other particulate matter, vapor, gas or any combination of the foregoing, but shall not include steam or water vapor. - Chapter 1, Section 3 (Air Quality Rules).

-(ii) Air pollution.
-The presence in the outdoor atmosphere of one (1) or more contaminants in such quantities and duration that may be injurious to human health or welfare, animal or plant life, or property, or unreasonably interferes with the enjoyment of life or property.
+(b) Air pollution.
+The presence in the outdoor atmosphere of one or more air contaminants in such quantities and duration as is materially injurious to human health or welfare, animal or plant life or property, or unreasonably interferes with the enjoyment of life or property. - Chapter 1, Section 3 (Air Quality Rules).

-(iii) Assumed target intakes.
+(c) Assumed target intakes.
 The standard EPA exposure assumptions and factors as defined in the "OSWER Directive 9285.6-03," and the EPA "exposure factors handbook," as specified in "Exposure Factors Handbook", 2011, U.S. Environmental Protection Agency, EPA 600/R-09/052F.

-- (iv) CFR.
-The United States Code of Federal Regulations. - (v) Chronic.
+(d) Chronic.
 That time period from seven years to a lifetime.

-(vi) Class I facilities.
+(e) Class I facilities.
 Any non-commercial or non-profit treatment or storage facility, not engaged specifically in incineration, used solely to manage hazardous wastes that are generated by the owner of the facility at the site of the facility, or any existing, but closed treatment, storage, or disposal facility.